MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 In an effort to prevent PRs from being ignored, a PR should not take longer than 2 weeks to be resolved (merged or rejected).
 If there has been no activity after 2 weeks, please feel free to ping the reviewers by adding a new message on the PR page.

 When reviewing a PR, please add comments (include suggestions if possible) to the accompanying changed files.
-Try to be thorough and include all of the comments in a single review session instead of sprinkling comments and feedback over different periods of time, this makes it much easier for the PR author to address the potential changes.
+Try to be thorough and include all of the comments in a single review session instead of sprinkling comments and feedback over different periods of time.
+This makes it much easier for the PR author to address the potential changes.

 ### Your PR is merged!